matthewtomczyk/MERN_setup/README.md

 # MERN Setup Script

 This is a shell script to automatically set up a new MERN (MongoDB, Express, React, Node.js) project on macOS.
 The script installs the required dependencies and creates the folder structure for both the frontend (React) and backend (Express).
+It populates the data with default values, consistent with the command npm init -y.

 ## Features